 Dr. Semple's work in the area of mindfulness with youth has been at the forefront of increasing international interest in mindfulness-based therapies in mental health care for two decades.
 The media has followed her work in radio and newspaper interviews.
 She presents on this topic at local, national, and international professional conferences; in scientific papers and book chapters; and through workshops, invited lectures, and other training opportunities.

-Her research and clinical interests are in the application of mindfulness to psychological health and well-being.
+Dr. Semple's research and clinical interests are in the application of mindfulness to psychological health and well-being.
 One current research focus is the development and integration of mindfulness-based interventions for children in clinic and school settings.
-Research projects include:
+Research projects have included:

 A clinical trial of Mindfulness-Based Cognitive Therapy for perinatal women with mood disorders

 Adaptation and evaluation of MBCT-C for adolescents with bipolar disorder and prodromal psychosis